 2Department of Surgery, College of Health Sciences and Medicine, Dilla University, Dilla Ethiopia

-Background: Traumatic Brain Injury is the common cause of mortality and disability in the young age populations particularly in children and adolescents.
-The objective of this systematic review and meta-analysis was to assess the prevalence of Traumatic Brain Injury among trauma patients in Ethiopia.
-Methods: A three-stage search strategy was conducted on PubMed/Medline, Science direct and African Online Journal and a grey literature search were conducted on Google scholars.
-The data analysis was conducted with R software version 3.6.1.
-Results: The pooled prevalence of Traumatic Brain Injury in Ethiopia was 20% (95% confidence interval, 11 to 32).
-Subgroup analysis revealed that Road Traffic Accident was the commonest mechanism of injury in Ethiopia 21% (95% confidence Interval (IC), 15 to 30 followed by Assault 18% (95% confidence interval, 5 to 48).
-Conclusion: The review revealed that the prevalence of Traumatic Brain Injury among trauma patients in Ethiopia is high as compared to continental and global reports.
-The policymakers and stakeholders should work on regulatory laws on transportation and pre-hospital emergency medical care system is also highly in demand.
+Background: Traumatic brain injury (TBI) is a common cause of mortality and disability in young age populations, particularly in children and adolescents.
+The objective of this systematic review and meta-analysis was to assess the prevalence of TBI among trauma patients in Ethiopia.
+Methods: A three-stage search strategy was conducted on PubMed/Medline, Science Direct and African Journals Online, and a grey literature search was conducted on Google Scholar.
+Data were analyzed with R version 3.6.1.
+Results: The pooled prevalence of TBI in Ethiopia was 20% (95% confidence interval (CI), 11–32).
+Subgroup analysis revealed that road traffic accident was the commonest mechanism of injury in Ethiopia at 21% (95% IC, 15–30), next was assault at 18% (95% CI, 5–48).
+Conclusion: This review shows a high prevalence of TBI among trauma patients in Ethiopia when compared with continental and global reports.
+Policymakers and stakeholders should work on regulatory laws on transportation; pre-hospital emergency medical care system is also in high demand.